England | Scotland | Wales | Northern Ireland | Ireland

 5 Lambeth WalkLondon, SE11 6SPTel: 020 7735 4412

 Do NOT attend your GP practice, hospital or pharmacy.
-Self-isolate at home immediately and remain isolated for 7 days only if you have any of the below symptoms:
+Self-isolate at home immediately and got to www.nhs.uk/conditions/coronavirus-covid-19 for up to date advice on next steps and testing.

-PLEASE BE ADVISED THAT CORONAVIRUS TESTING IS NOT NEEDED FOR MOST PEOPLE AND IS NOT AVAILABLE VIA THE PRACTICE.
+PLEASE BE ADVISED THAT CORONAVIRUS TESTING IS NOT AVAILABLE VIA THE PRACTICE.

 Lambeth Walk Group Practice opening hours are 8am to 6.30pm MONDAY to FRIDAY